Digital Marketing Strategy for Consulting Firms

 evergreen content topics live at the intersection of buyer pain points and the services you provide

 However, content creation is only half the battle.
 Over time, your content will get stale.
-For instance, a blog post you wrote in 2022 could seem stale simply because the publish date is a year old.
-Merely updating the publish date could signal the content is fresh to buyers (and search algorithms).
-That's why you should include some form of content recycling in your strategy.
-See the image below.
+For instance, a blog post you wrote in 2022 could seem stale simply because the publish date is a few years old.

 At its core, content recycling relies on an emerging trend in user behavior.
 Buyers aren’t always going to click on a link to your blog post.
 Often, they would prefer to consume your content on whichever platform they’re using.
 For example, instead of posting a link to your article on LinkedIn, your buyers would like you to take the key points from the article and create a post about it.
 The more buyers are exposed to your brand, the more familiar they are with your message.